FabianWe/etherpadlite-golang/README.md

 }
 ```

-As of version 1.1 (August 2019) it's also possible to return all etherpad API errors directly instead of doing the check above.
+As of version 1.1 (September 2019) it's also possible to return all etherpad API errors directly instead of doing the check above.
 Just set `RaiseEtherpadErrors = true` on your `EtherpadLite` instance:

 ```go
 pad.RaiseEtherpadErrors = true